udacity/create-your-own-adventure/english/time-machine/time-machine.md

 [You travel to 2017 and meet with an Apple Engineer](https://www.youtube.com/watch?v=-XSC_UG5_kU)

-[Yout travel to the year 2400, an arbitrarily selected year banking on there being time machines already invented](.year-2400/year2400.md)
+[You travel to the year 2400, an arbitrarily selected year banking on there being time machines already invented](.year-2400/year2400.md)

 [You turn back](../marshmallow.md)